Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Introduction

 \subsection{III.
 Hermitian manifolds}

-A third geometric situation arises by considering, on a complex manifold, the tuple $(\Aa,\delb,\wedge,\del)$ as a BV-algebra.
-In this case, $\del$ is obviously a derivation and so this is a BV-algebra whose associated Lie bracket is trivial.
-In the compact Kähler case, the $\del\delb$-condition immediately implies that such BV-algebra is formal and the induced hypercommutative structure is trivial.
+A third geometric situation arises by considering, on a complex manifold, the tuple $(\Aa,\delb,\wedge,\del)$ as a $\BV$-algebra.
+In this case, $\del$ is obviously a derivation and so this is a $\BV$-algebra whose associated Lie bracket is trivial.
+In the compact Kähler case, the $\del\delb$-condition immediately implies that such a $\BV$-algebra is formal and the induced hypercommutative structure is trivial.
 The interesting situation is therefore outside the Kähler setting.
 We show that for a compact Hermitian manifold, the induced hypercommutative algebra structure is not formal in general, and contains more information than the purely commutative structure.
 We do this by computing higher operations on the Kodaira-Thurston manifold.

 The paper is organized as follows.
-In Section \ref{secBV} we collect preliminaries on Batalin-Vilkovisky and hypercommutative algebras.
-In particular, we recall, following \cite{KMS}, the procedure for obtaining a hypercommutative algebra structure at the cochain level, from a Batalin-Vilkovisky algebra with a trivialization of $\Delta$.
+In Section \ref{secBV} we collect preliminaries on Batalin--Vilkovisky and hypercommutative algebras.
+In particular, we recall, following \cite{KMS}, the procedure for obtaining a hypercommutative algebra structure at the cochain level, from a Batalin--Vilkovisky algebra with a trivialization of $\Delta$.
 Section \ref{secMHS} concerns mixed Hodge structures and formality.
-Mainly, we adapt the ``purity implies formality'' result of \cite{CiHo} to the setting of complex mixed Hodge structures (rather than real mixed Hodge structures) and prove a general result of formality for operadic algebras with pure cohomology, whose governing operad is also pure.
+We first adapt the ``purity implies formality'' result of \cite{CiHo} to the setting of complex mixed Hodge structures (rather than real mixed Hodge structures) and then prove a general result of formality for operadic algebras with pure cohomology whose governing operad is also pure.
 Lastly, in Section \ref{secGeom} we study the three main geometric situations mentioned above.